Ranger Sessions: Additional Information For Group Leaders

 Coaches, Minibuses and Cars

-- Coach and minibus parking must be booked in advance.
+- Coach and Minibus parking must be booked in advance.
+Please visit our coach and minibus parking page for further information.
 Payment should be made through the Visitor Centre before arrival; cash, cheques and credit cards are accepted.

 - Cars do not need to book in advance, payment is made at the pay stations opposite the Visitor Centre before leaving.

-- We recommend that all groups visiting by coach bring an additional vehicle if possible.
+- We recommend that all groups visiting by coach or minibus bring an additional vehicle if possible.
 This has been useful in the past when people have fallen ill or needed a hospital visit.

 - Parking is free for groups who have organised and paid for Ranger-led activities.

 - Please let us know as soon as possible if you will not be able to attend your visit.

 - If one months notice is given you will not be charged.
 We reserve the right to charge in full for any cancellations within one month of the date of the activity.

 - Please follow guidelines set by your Local Education Authority or parent organisation with regard to taking groups on trips and carrying out field work.

 - All schools / groups are asked to make their own risk assessments for visiting the park and will remain solely responsible for the behaviour and discipline of the group.